POLS 155. American Political Institutions (3)

 POLS 380.
 Los Angeles: Past, Present, Future (3)

-Prerequisite: Completion of the Lower Division writing requirement.
-Multidisciplinary investigation of the Los Angeles urban area — its patterns of population and resources distribution; its historical, economic, social and cultural developments; and policies models designed to cope with its problems and to develop its potential as an ethnically diverse metropolis on the Pacific Rim.
-Application of …
+Prerequisite: Completion of the lower division writing requirement.
+Multidisciplinary investigation of the Los Angeles urban area–its patterns of population and resources distribution; its historical, economic, social and cultural developments; and policies models designed to cope with its problems and to develop its potential as an ethnically diverse metropolis on the Pacific Rim.
+Application of social science …

 POLS 403.
 State and Local Government (3)

 Study of the political, administrative, and judicial systems of states, counties, cities, and special districts.
 Intergovernmental relations, functions, trends and current problems.
 (Satisfies the Title 5 California state and local government requirement.)